yycyuchen/Vegetarian/docs/status.md

 <br />

 #### Machine Learning Algorithms
-According to assignment 2, we used the on-policy algorithm optimization (PPO).
+According to assignment 2, we used the on-policy algorithm Proximal Policy Optimization(PPO).
 PPO is a new objective function can be updated in multiple training steps in small batches, and then the best strategy can be selected through this strategy.
 PPO is a built-in trainer of RLlib, it solves the problem of difficult to determine the step length.
 <div style="text-align:left;">
 <img src="./image/ppo_arc.png" height="60%" width="60%" />
 </div>